 - The Biophysics Graduate Student Seminar Course is a core course for all students and continues throughout the program.
 It is held at two locations.
 Credit is given on the basis of a graded seminar and on attendance of the student at the weekly seminars.
 Student attendance is expected: students should note that failing this course through lack of attendance in the series may result in failure to obtain a degree. - MSc students are required to give a seminar in both their first and second years.
 However, only the second-year seminar will be graded.
 The Course Coordinator will give critical feedback from faculty to the student following all seminars. - Students are asked to complete an evaluation form when they attend the seminar.
-This form includes space for feedback, which is compiled and given to the presenter. - MSc students must be registered in MBP1015Y for the duration of their degree studies. - All MBP students will receive a credit for MBP1015Y, including direct entry PhD students. - PhD students who have completed the MSc degree in the Department need to enroll in MBP1015Y and will be graded on their seminar in year 2. - Students who have reclassified to the PhD program, no longer need to enroll in MBP1015Y, but are required to attend all seminars and give at least one seminar themselves. - PhD students who are Direct Entry (who do not yet have a credit for this course) need to enroll. - Direct Entry PhD students give a seminar in year 2 and will be graded. - All PhD students give a seminar in year 2.
+This form includes space for feedback, which is compiled and given to the presenter. - MSc students must be registered in MBP1015Y for the duration of their degree studies. - All MBP students will receive a credit for MBP1015Y, including direct entry PhD students. - Students who have reclassified to the PhD program, no longer need to enroll in MBP1015Y, but are required to attend all seminars and give at least one seminar themselves. - PhD students who are Direct Entry (who do not yet have a credit for this course) need to enroll. - Direct Entry PhD students give a seminar in year 2 and will be graded. - All PhD students give a seminar in year 2.